+Chemistry: Butenolide

-Chemistry: Butenolide IRAC Mode of Action: Group 4D, Nicotinic AChR agonist Route of Activity: Foliar -contact/translaminar; Soil - systemic, xylem mobile Effective Spectrum: Aphids, Whitefly Recommended Rates: Foliar, 14 oz ; Soil, 28 oz Key Desert Fit: Soil alternative for whiteflies/CYSD in melons Foliar alternative for whitefly in leafy vegetables
+IRAC Mode of Action: Group 4D, Nicotinic AChR agonist

+Route of Activity: Foliar -contact/translaminar;

+Soil - systemic, xylem mobile

+Effective Spectrum: Aphids, Whitefly

+Recommended Rates: Foliar, 10 oz ; Soil, 28 oz

+Key Desert Fit: Soil alternative for whiteflies/CYSD in melons

+Foliar alternative for whitefly in leafy vegetables

 Pest No. Trials No. Applications IPM Standard Comparative Efficacy

 Whiteflies-Foliar 17 40 Movento, Neonicotinoids Α

 Whiteflies-Soil 15 15 Neonicotinoids Α

-Aphids-Foliar 10 18 Movento, Neonicotinoids В
+Aphids-Foliar 10 18 Movento, Sequoia В

-Aphids-Soil 4 4 Neonicotinoids В
+Aphids-Soil 4 4 Imidacloprid В

-Bagrada Bug 4 8 Pyrethroids, Lannate B-C
+Bagrada Bug 4 8 Pyrethroids, Lannate В-С

 Thrips 3 6 Radiant, Lannate С

-A B C Excellent activity; As good as the standard

-Inconsistent activity; Not as good as the standard

-Not economically effective
+A Excellent activity; As good as the standard Inconsistent activity; Not as good as the standard Not economically effective

 Sivanto (flupyradifurone) is not currently registered for use in Arizona.
-A registration is expected sometime on 2014-2015.
+A registration is expected sometime in early 2015.
 Sivanto is also not a neonicotinoid, but rather is considered a Butenolide.
 It has good activity against whiteflies as both a foliar spray and as a soil-applied systemic treatment.
 As a soil systemic in fall melons, it has shown to be very effective against adult whitefly and CYSDV suppression similar to Venom.
 This is presumably due to rapid feeding cessation by adults once they ingest the product.
-As a foliar spray it has shown quick knockdown and residual as good as or better than most neonicotinoids.
-Activity against aphids has been inconsistent, where it has good knockdown, but less residual control than the standard neonicotinoids.
+As a foliar spray against whiteflies it has shown quick knockdown and residual as good as or better than most neonicotinoids.
+Activity against aphids has been inconsistent, where it has good knockdown (7-10 days), but less consistent residual control than either Movento or Sequoia.
 It is weak against Bagrada bug and thrips.
 It appears to be very safe product and has been grant reduced-risk status by the USEPA.
 Based on the manufactures data, Sivanto has shown minimal toxicity to bees under direct contact conditions.